anthonycarminati/chef_app_analytics_portal/README.md

-Chef Application Cookbook - Advanced Analytics Portal
+Chef Application Cookbook - Analytics Portal
 ===========================
 This cookbook, written as an application cookbook, is being developed to setup a web delivery platform for deliverying advanced analytics.